-Kempton grew up in rural Washington, riding and racing anything with a motor and two wheels.
-When motocross became too expensive for a 19-year-old's paycheck, he switched to bicycles.
-An avid cyclocross and mountain bike racer and road bike enthusiast, he's taken and guided cycling vacations all over the world, in the U.S., Canada, Spain, Morocco, France, Mexico, Italy and Thailand.
-He says he "...can't wait for the list to be twice as long!"
-A student of bike racing history and statistics, Kempton can answer any question you've got.
+Kempton grew up riding and racing anything with a motor and two wheels in rural Washington.
+When motocross became too expensive for a 19-year-old, he switched to bicycles.
+An avid cyclocross and mountain bike racer and road bike enthusiast, Kempton has taken and guided cycling vacations all over the world, in the U.S., Canada, Spain, Morocco, France, Mexico, Italy and Thailand.
+He says he can't wait for the list to be "...twice as long!"
+A student of bike racing history and statistics, Kempton can answer any question you can throw his way.

 Favorite Tour: Oregon Crater Lake Classic